italianriver/Data-Warehouse/README.md

 Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

 **Specifications:**
-- **Data Sources:** Import data from two systems — ERP and CRM — provided as CSV files.
+- **Data Sources:** Import data from two systems: ERP and CRM, provided as CSV files.
 - **Data Quality:** Cleanse and fix data quality issues before analysis.
 - **Integration:** Combine both sources into a unified, analysis-ready model.
 - **Scope:** Focus only on the latest dataset (no historisation).